Characters from The Dresden Files, ordinary people and badass normals who don't fit on any other page.

 - Jerk with a Heart of Gold: Nasty as hell to Harry for getting her husband involved in ANYTHING regardless of how noble the cause, Harry's efforts to help Michael, Michael's own willingness or anything really but cares for her family.
-After Proven Guilty, she now sees Harry as family and calls him as such in Small Favor when they are waiting to see if Michael is going to survive the wounds he received fighting next to Harry.
+She drops the Jerk part after Proven Guilty, now sees Harry as family and calls him as such in Small Favor when they are waiting to see if Michael is going to survive the wounds he received fighting next to Harry.

 - Laser-Guided Karma: After years of serving the Lord with no monetary reward for their work, they get one-fifth of the diamonds stolen from Hades' vault, between one to two million dollars.
 Charity insists to Michael (who is still hesitant to take the money) that it's a divine gift.
 After all, they have children to put through college, and grandchildren will be coming soon.

 - Locked Out of the Loop: Inverted - she has the secret and doesn't share with anyone, not even Michael.
 Harry, being a detective, figures it out on his own.

 - Mama Bear: She doesn't care what sort of supernatural nasty you are, she'll punch you out if you threaten her children.

 - Meaningful Name: The Swords of the Cross are named after the Christian virtues of Faith, Hope and Love (1 Corinthians 13:13), of which Michael wields Amoracchius, the Sword of Love.
 Some translations of the Bible (particularly the King James Version) name Love as Charity.